skyrmionz/agentforceChatLwc/README.md

 ## Step 2.1: Create an HTML Stylization Prompt Action

-1. Create a Flex Template Prompt called "HTML Stylize", with one input text field named "Answer"
+1. Create a Flex Template Prompt called "HTML Stylize", with one input `Free Text` field named "Answer"
 2. Use this prompt here:
    "Stylize the Agent's answer: "{!$Input:Answer}" with HTML.
 Use the following guideline: